KassidySh/project1-Trivia/README.md

 Project Title

-This is a trivia game based on superheros.
+This is a trivia game based on books.
 The goal is to get as many points as you can, you score points based on the question difficulty and in the end you get a final total.
-It should be a fun way to find out how much you know about superheros.
+It should be a fun way to find out how much you know about books.

 Brief example/ screen shot